 Modern Concepts of Flow Cytometry Barbara Roth (editor)

-For set up, it is always advisable to have an unstained control sample and multicolor experiments will need all separately stained controls as well
+- For set up, it is always advisable to have an unstained control sample and multicolor experiments will need all separately stained controls for compensation.

 - Multicolour experiments should be planned thoroughly to avoid unnecessary overspills and compensation spread; Small populations with brighter colours and subpopulations should not have spilling from previous population…

 - Remember to use Fc-blockers if needed/provided.

 - When fixing the samples please keep in mind the experiment in hand; What fixative do you need, do you need to study viability, staining first or after (intracellular or out, some antibodies might lose fluorescence), cells become buoyant so be careful with handling.

 - Always filter samples before sorting and remember to have tubes and buffer for the sort collection.
 You can pre-coat the inner walls of the collection tubes with a protein containing solution.

 - For collecting few events-1000 cells, use plate.
 For thousands, up to few hundred thousand you can use 1-2ml tubes.
 About million cells into 5ml tube and several millions into 15ml tube.

 - Also consider sample temperature; if the cells are standing for long periods of time cooling the sample and instrument (sorters) to 4°C might be a good idea.
 Plate sorting or fast live analysis might be enough to have in RT.